 Oh, and she’s seven in case you were attributing it to her being a ‘puppy’!

 With an excess of ripped up books around the house that I just can’t seem to get rid of, I have been trying to come up with other uses for the book pages.
-I made some Book Page Pumpkins a couple weeks ago, a Book Page Table Runner that you can see on our Dining Room table in my Home Tour, a book page ‘BOO’ banner for our Halloween mantel, and now … some easy Book Page Watercolor Art!
+I made some Book Page Pumpkins a couple weeks ago, a Book Page Table Runner.
+Today, I’m making some easy Book Page Watercolor Art!